 Tangent Expedition's base in North East Greenland is situated over 450km north of the Arctic Circle.
 Operating in this environment requires specialist skills and equipment that you may not have used climbing or skiing elsewhere in the world.
-Tangent's guides will provide you with full training to ensure you stay as comfortable as possible in this environment.
+Tangent Expeditions' guides will provide you with full training to ensure you stay as comfortable as possible in this environment.

 In the Arctic, you'll need to melt snow for water, which can be a time consuming process.
 You'll use this water to prepare special freeze dried meals.

 Winter in the Arctic requires a lot of equipment.
 Carrying this on your back for multi-day trips is usually impossible, so you'll use a pulk sled instead.
-These are big enough to pack in all your personal kit, group camp and safety equipment and food for a multi-week trip.
+These are big enough to pack in all your personal kit, camping and safety equipment and food for a multi-week trip.
 They attach to you using a rucksack-like harness, and can be pulled either on skis or on foot.
 If you're taking part in the North-South Liverpool Land Traverse or Iceman Polar Challenge, you'll pull a pulk every day.
 Climbing or ski trips with a base camp may use them to access or change their base camp location.